poiyomi/PoiyomiDocs/docs/shading/light-data.md

 Enables support for [VRC Light Volumes <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/REDSIM/VRCLightVolumes), a voxel-based Light Probes replacement used in some VRChat Worlds.
 It allows for more natural lighting and balanced illumination to appear on your Material from an environment using VRC Light Volumes.

 The results of this setting can be easily noticeable in Worlds that use it.
-For more information on this system as well as a list of Worlds to test this effect in, view the [GitHub Repository <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/REDSIM/VRCLightVolumes).
+For more information on this system as well as a list of Worlds to test this effect in, view the [GitHub Repository <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/REDSIM/VRCLightVolumes) or check out Poiyomi's [Poi Light Volumes Tech Test <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://vrchat.com/home/world/wrld_e1f6b0ae-4d12-4136-9675-a5383c172ace/info) World to explore the various effects that Light Volumes can do.

 :::note
 Please be aware that you will not see the results of Light Volumes in your project unless you have a working setup in your Scene that can show it to you.
 You can use newer versions of [Haï Lightbox Viewer <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.hai-vr.dev/docs/products/lightbox-viewer) (v2.4.0 and up) to preview the results, which includes new lightboxes supporting Light Volumes.